rocket7642/CSS143B/README.md

-# CSS 342 Data Structures, Algorithms, and Discrete Mathematics I
+# CSS 143 Computer Programming II

 ## How to Clone This Repo To Your Machine